gohugoio/hugoDocs/content/en/functions/templates/Defer.md

 {{ end }}
 ```

-The [output format](/configuration/output-formats/), [site](/methods/page/site/), and [language](/methods/site/language) will be the same, even if the execution is deferred.
+The [output format][], [site][], and [language][] will be the same, even if the execution is deferred.
 In the example above, this means that the `site.Language.Name` and `.RelPermalink` will be the same on the inside and the outside of the deferred template.

+[language]: /methods/site/language/
+[output format]: /configuration/output-formats/
+[site]: /methods/page/site/